 When you reach the top of the chairlift, you will be on a viewing platform where you can take in the stunning sights of the area, including Cascade Mountain, Mount Rundle, and Mount Inglismaldie.
 At the top, I highly recommend enjoying an ice-cold beer and panini as you marvel at the views from the Cliffhouse Bistro.

 At the top, you will find a series of lookout points with chairs set up for you to sit and enjoy the beauty of the area.
 I highly recommend packing a picnic along for the trip to enjoy or heading to the Cliffhouse Bistro to enjoy lunch with a view.

-If you are visiting in the summer and looking for an intro rock climbing experience, there is the Via Ferrata which is a heart-pumping activity offered at the top of the mountain.
+If you are visiting in the summer and looking for an intro rock climbing experience, there is the Via Ferrata on Mt Norquay which is a heart-pumping activity offered at the top of the mountain.
 You will be climbing ladders and crossing narrow suspension bridges all with stunning views of the mountains around you.
 There are multiple routes you can take depending on your skill and how much time you have.

 There are also a few hiking and mountain biking trails.
 My favorite is the Upper Stoney Trail – a 4.2 km (2.6 miles) return trail that takes about 2 hours to complete and takes you past some beautiful lakes and mountain ranges.
 There is also the longer Cascade Amphitheatre Hike which is a 12.8 km (8 miles) round trip.

 Take note though that both of these hikes are accessed from the bottom of the hill, in the Norquay Ski Resort parking lot, and not at the top of the gondola.

 There are multiple options for the Mt Norquay Gondola that can be purchased online.
 Regular adult admission for those 16+ is $45 CAD and $28 CAD for children 6-15 years old.